DRCDanilo/TinyShell/README.md

 ## How to Compile

 The *Makefile* file developed by the professor Mr. C. BARÈS is needed to compile the project.
-With the command *make* inside of the folder where are the files of this project, it is possible to compile the project.
+\nWith the command *make* inside of the folder where are the files of this project, it is possible to compile the project.

 ## How to Execute